agentgoodbee/ESP8266_artnet_wlan_config_v0.1/README.md

 6. connect to the ESP hotspot
    -> insert the ssid and pw from your router

+Debug:
-if you want to know that your Node recive a message you can activate the debug section between line 105 and 130 -> if a message receive then it will be printed at the serial monitor.
+if you want to know if your Node recives a message, you can activate the debug section between line 105 and 130 -> if a message receive then it will be printed at the serial monitor.